wholesome-ghoul/obsidian-vault/System Design/Design a Web Crawler.md

 ## Freshness #include

-Crawler mush periodically recrawl downloaded pages to keep our data set fresh.
+Crawler must periodically recrawl downloaded pages to keep our data set fresh.
 However, recrawling all the URLs is time and resource consuming.
 We could though:

 - recrawl based on the web pages' update history
 - prioritize URLs and recrawl important pages first and more frequently